Dripy999/tokengen.py/README.md

 # tokengen.py
-token generator for you discord mfs that like token logging
+token generator

-THIS TOKENS ARE NOT 100% REAL TOKENS (for you dumbass mfs) SO THEY MIGHT WORK OR MIGHT NOT WORK
+THIS TOKENS ARE NOT 100% REAL TOKENS SO THEY MIGHT WORK OR MIGHT NOT WORK

 pls star

 requirements: visual studio code, python

-discord: fair#5555
+discord: dripy#5555